siliconehuntsman/mc401/README.md

      - 004, 008 or 012 - Check temperature sensors, replace if needed
      - 016 - There is air in the flow sensor, release it

-2. Response field to equest number 2:
+2. Response field to request number 2:
    * **CustNo2** - Meter number
-   * **TA2** - Tarrif register 2; Tariff limits are only used when E=1,2,3 or 5 in the DDEFFGG field below Tarrif limits determine when tarrif registers need to accumulate energy reading.
+   * **TA2** - Tariff register 2; Tariff limits are only used when E=1,2,3 or 5 in the DDEFFGG field below Tariff limits determine when tariff registers need to accumulate energy reading.
-            The guess is that depending on the year season two different tariffs are used and TLx registers determine month and day of the start of the give tarrif and
+            The guess is that depending on the year season two different tariffs are used and TLx registers determine month and day of the start of the give tariff and
-            that given register should record energy consumptions
+            that given register should record energy consumption
    * **TL2** - Tariff limit for TA2
    * **TA3** - Tariff register 3
    * **TL3** - Tariff limit for TA3